SylvainRoy/photographer/README.md

 ## introduction

-Let say you have a picture with at least 5 identified points (e.g. summits) and that you want to determine from which location the picture has been taken, that's what this project does.
+Let say you have a picture with at least 5 identified points (e.g. summits) and that you want to determine from which location the picture has been taken, that's what this project is all about.

 ## How To